indimail/indimail-virtualdomains/.github/README-indimail.md

 #### Delivery

 Messages at S5 are handled as follows.
-Initially, all recipients in queueX/local/split/<u>inode</u> and queueX/remote/split/<u>inode</u> are marked NOT DONE, meaning that qmail-send should attempt to deliver to them.
-On its own schedule, qmail-send sends delivery commands to qmail-lspawn and qmail-rspawn using channels set up by qmail-start.
-When it receives responses from qmail-lspawn or qmail-rspawn that indicate successful delivery or permanent error, qmail-send changes their status in queueX/local/split/<u>inode</u> or queueX/remote/split/<u>inode</u> to DONE, meaning that it should not attempt further deliveries.
-When qmail-send receives a permanent error, it also records that in queueX/bounce/split/<u>inode</u>.
-Bounce messages are also handled on qmail-send's schedule.
+Initially, all recipients in queueX/local/split/<u>inode</u> and queueX/remote/split/<u>inode</u> are marked NOT DONE, meaning that <b>qmail-send</b> should attempt to deliver to them.
+On its own schedule, <b>qmail-send</b> sends delivery commands to <b>qmail-lspawn</b> and <b>qmail-rspawn</b> using channels set up by qmail-start.
+When it receives responses from <b>qmail-lspawn</b> or <b>qmail-rspawn</b> that indicate successful delivery or permanent error, <b>qmail-send</b> changes their status in queueX/local/split/<u>inode</u> or queueX/remote/split/<u>inode</u> to DONE, meaning that it should not attempt further deliveries.
+When <b>qmail-send</b> receives a permanent error, it also records that in queueX/bounce/split/<u>inode</u>.
+Bounce messages are also handled on <b>qmail-send</b>'s schedule.
 Bounces are handled by injecting a bounce message based on queueX/mess/split/<u>inode</u> and queueX/bounce/split/<u>inode</u>, and deleting queueX/bounce/split/<u>inode</u>.
 When all ofthe recipients in queueX/local/split/<u>inode</u> or queueX/remote/split/<u>inode</u> are marked DONE, the respective local or remote file is removed.

-qmail-send may at its leisure try to deliver a message to a NOT DONE address.
-If the message is successfully delivered, qmail-send marks the address as DONE.
-If the delivery attempt meets with permanent failure, qmail-send first appends a note to queueX/bounce/split/<u>inode</u>, creating queueX/bounce/split/<u>inode</u> if necessary; then it marks the address as DONE.
+<b>qmail-send</b> may at its leisure try to deliver a message to a NOT DONE address.
+If the message is successfully delivered, <b>qmail-send</b> marks the address as DONE.
+If the delivery attempt meets with permanent failure, <b>qmail-send</b> first appends a note to queueX/bounce/split/<u>inode</u>, creating queueX/bounce/split/<u>inode</u> if necessary; then it marks the address as DONE.
 Note that queueX/bounce/split/<u>inode</u> is not crashproof.

-qmail-send may handle queueX/bounce/split/<u>inode</u> at any time, as follows: it
+<b>qmail-send</b> may handle queueX/bounce/split/<u>inode</u> at any time, as follows: it

 1. 	injects a new bounce message, created from queueX/bounce/split/<u>inode</u> and queueX/mess/split/<u>inode</u>;
 2. 	deletes queueX/bounce/split/<u>inode</u>.

-When all addresses in queueX/local/split/<u>inode</u> are DONE, qmail-send deletes queueX/local/split/<u>inode</u>.
+When all addresses in queueX/local/split/<u>inode</u> are DONE, <b>qmail-send</b> deletes queueX/local/split/<u>inode</u>.
 Same for queueX/remote/split/<u>inode</u>.

-When queueX/local/split/<u>inode</u> and queueX/remote/split/<u>inode</u> are gone, qmail-send eliminates the message, as follows.
-First, if queueX/bounce/split/<u>inode</u> exists, qmail-send handles it as described above.
-Once queueX/bounce/split/<u>inode</u> is definitely gone, qmail-send deletes queueX/info/split/<u>inode</u>, moving to S2, and finally queueX/mess/split/<u>inode</u>, moving to S1.
+When queueX/local/split/<u>inode</u> and queueX/remote/split/<u>inode</u> are gone, <b>qmail-send</b> eliminates the message, as follows.
+First, if queueX/bounce/split/<u>inode</u> exists, <b>qmail-send</b> handles it as described above.
+Once queueX/bounce/split/<u>inode</u> is definitely gone, <b>qmail-send</b> deletes queueX/info/split/<u>inode</u>, moving to S2, and finally queueX/mess/split/<u>inode</u>, moving to S1.

 ##### Retry Schedules

 Each message has its own retry schedule.
 The longer a message remains undeliverable, the less frequently qmail tries to send it.
 The retry schedule is not configurable.
 The tables below show the retry schedule for a message that's undeliverable to a recipient until it bounces (default queuelifetime of 604800 seconds).
-Local messages a similar, but more frequent, schedule than remote messages. qmail-send uses a simple formula to determine the times at which messages in the queue are retried.
+Local messages a similar, but more frequent, schedule than remote messages. <b>qmail-send</b> uses a simple formula to determine the times at which messages in the queue are retried.
 If attempts is the number of failed delivery attempts so far, and birth is the time at which a message entered the queue (determined from the creation time ofthe queue/info file), then:

 nextretry = birth + (attempts \* <u>chanskip</u>) \* (attempts \* <u>chanskip</u>)